 Shares of the Fund may not be offered or sold to the public in Brazil.
 Accordingly, the offering of the Shares has not been nor will be submitted to the Brazilian Securities Commission (CVM) for approval.
-Documents relating to such offering, as well as the information contained herein and therein may not be supplied to the public, as a public offering in Brazil or be used in connection with any offer for subscription or sale to the public in Brazil.
+Documents relating to such offering, as well as the information contained herein and therein may not be supplied to the public in Brazil.